cgat-developers/ruffus/doc/design.rst

         #) **Ruffus** makes sure pipeline stage functions are called in the right order,
            with the right parameters, running in parallel using multiprocessing if necessary.

-        #) Data file timestamps can be used to automatically determine if all or any parts
+        #) Checkpointing automatically determines if all or any parts
            of the pipeline are out-of-date and need to be rerun.

         #) Separate pipeline stages, and operations within each pipeline stage,